-- Pain medication is injected into the wound and shoulder joint during surgery this will wear off within 8-12 hours - Most patients will require some narcotic pain medication for a short period of time this can be taken as per directions on the bottle - Primary Medication = Norco (Hydrocodone) - \circ Take 1 2 tablets every 4 6 hours as needed - Max of 12 pills per day - Plan on using it for 2 to 5 days, depending on level of pain - Do NOT take additional Tylenol (Acetaminophen) while taking Norco - Common side effects of the pain medication are nausea, drowsiness, and constipation - to decrease the side effects, take medication with food. - Zofran (Ondansetron) has already been called into your pharmacy for nausea if needed. - If constipation occurs, consider taking an over-the-counter laxative such as Colace or Miralax. - If you are having problems with nausea and vomiting, contact the office to possibly have your medication changed ((843) 654-8868- ask for Nicole Fava, Dr. Haro's PA)

-- Do not drive a car or operate machinery while taking the narcotic medication - Ibuprofen 400-600mg (i.e-.
+- Nerve block will wear off in 12-24 hours post-operative.
+You should begin taking oral pain medications prior to this. - Most patients will require some narcotic pain medication for a short period of time this can be taken as per directions on the bottle - Primary Medication = Percocet (Oxycodone) - Take 1 2 tablets every 4 6 hours as needed - Max of 12 pills per day - Plan on using it for 2 to 5 days, depending on level of pain - Do NOT take additional Tylenol (Acetaminophen) while taking Percocet - Common side effects of the pain medication are nausea, drowsiness, and constipation to decrease the side effects, take medication with food. - Zofran (Ondansetron) has already been called into your pharmacy for nausea if needed. - If constipation occurs, consider taking an over-the-counter laxative - If you are having problems with nausea and vomiting, contact the office to possibly have your medication changed ((843) 654-8868 ask for Nicole Fava, Dr. Haro's PA) - Do not drive a car or operate machinery while taking the narcotic medication - Ibuprofen 400-600mg (i.e-.
 Advil) may be taken in between the narcotic pain medication to help smooth out the post-operative 'peaks and valleys', reduce overall amount of pain medication required, and increase the time intervals between narcotic pain medication usage